 Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 For truly I tell you, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.Matthew 5:17-18 NIV

 Jesus is indeed fully God and fully man, the second person of the Trinity, and the atoning sacrifice for our sin.
-But this passage also says that he is the fulfillment of the Law and the Prophets.
+But in this passage, Jesus claims that he is the fulfillment of the Law and the Prophets.
 As I have heard this passage discussed over the years it seems most commonly to be in regards to the applicability of the Old Testament Law today.
 But I have come to believe that it is much more than that.
 That the Law and the Prophets are pointing to Jesus and find their ultimate fulfillment in him.
-This article will be the first of what is likely to be several posts looking at Jesus as the fulfillment of the Law and Prophets.

 Fulfilling the Law and Prophets